WebMettle/webmettle.github.io/PrivacyPolicy.markdown

 **The WebMettle.com Website**

-WebMettle.com is a GitHub Pages hosted Website.
+WebMettle.com (and WebMettleSystems.com) is a GitHub Pages hosted Website.
 Information about the data that is collected by visiting our Website is described in the GitHub Privacy Notice which can be found here:

 [https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement][GitHubPagesPrivacyPolicy]